-It's at this point I need to state for the record it wasn't me.
-I do not own a zebra print coat, grey wig and walking stick.
+It's at this point we need to state for the record it wasn't us.
+We do not own a zebra print coat, grey wig and walking stick.
 Despite the rumours. :)

+Confused?
 Between attending the launch party and posting this, news has been circulating Northern Ireland of a cat & mouse hunt nearly as notorious as that in the YouTube movie link above.
-Rather than a super-cool dude racing through the streets of Belfast however, word broke that on Sunday night Bullitt's ground floor artwork centre piece was stolen by two old grannies!
+Rather than a super-cool dude racing through the streets of Belfast however, word broke that on Sunday night Bullitt's ground floor artwork centerpiece was stolen by two old grannies!
 And to make things even more hilarious, not only was the artwork of Steve McQueen himself, but the OAP lady that carried the 6ft high canvas down the street happily tucked her walking stick under the arm to do so.
-Don't think you need that love!

 CCTV footage of the crime in action here.
 Thankfully, the artwork is now back safe in the hotel after the grannies were unable to fit it in their car.
 Lol.